JIM AND JOHN WEBB

 1956 – The Christine and Robert Dickens House, 2717 Circle Drive, Durham.
 Commissioned 1956.
 Designed with Don Stewart.
 Sold in 1997 to Nancy Austin.
 Sold in 2003 to David and Jennifer Martin Mitchell.
 Sold in 2014 to Karen A. and Christopher M. Carmody.

-1957 - The Robert and Josephine (Josie) Stipe House, 1022 Highland Woods, Chapel Hill.
+1957 – The Robert and Josie Stipe House, 1022 Highland Woods, Chapel Hill.
 Sold in 1972 to Charles Swisher.
 Sold in 1975 to Nortin M. and Carol Hadler who still owned it as of 2015.
+According to John Schwab, Stipe always regretted selling it.
 Renovations and additions by Dixon Weinstein Architects.
-For sale in 2016.

-1957 - The Douglas and Jane H. Humm Residence, 1439 Smith Level Road, Chapel Hill NC.
-14 acres, 5000 sf.
-Has a darkroom and a shop area downstairs in addition to a large multipurpose room.
-Was occupied for several years by their son Alan Humm and his wife Jean Humm.
+1957 – The Douglas and Jane H. Humm Residence, 1439 Smith Level Road, Chapel Hill NC.
+14 largely wooded acres with a spring fed pond.
+The house Split level ranch with 5000 square feet, 3500 of them finished and heated on two floors.
+Technically 4 bedrooms, although one of these was designed to be a study.
+It has a darkroom and a shop area downstairs in addition to a large multipurpose room.
+As of 2011 occupied by their son Alan Humm and his wife Jean Humm.
 Photos by Leilani Carter.
-Sold in 2015 to Marie E. Rossetti and Benjamin J. Warshaw.

-1957 - The Kai and Mary Jurgenson House, 410 Whitehead Circle, Chapel Hill.
-Commissioned 1956.
+1957 – The Kai and Mary Jurgenson House, 410 Whitehead Circle, Chapel Hill.
 The project architect was Don Stewart.
 Won an AIANC Award in 1957.
+Commissioned 1956.
 Sold to David Walker.
 Sold in 1987 to Dinitia Hutcheson.
 Sold in 2000 to Jeffrey Tucker.
 Bell Cline Architects did a renovation in 2001.
 Sold in 2001 to James and Paula Wald.
 Sold in 2009 to James K. Bartram.
 Renovated in 2013 by Aggie Crews.
 Bottom photos by Allison Steele.
-Sold in 2017 to Mychal Weinert and Stephen Whitlow Jr.

 1957 – The Donald R. and Margie R. Matthews Residence, 421 Brookside Drive, Chapel Hill.
 2250 square feet.
 1.33 acres.
 Sold in 1961 to Harold R. and Anne E. Hall.
 Sold to Rudolf and Ruth Koster in 1989.
 Renovation in 1990’s.
 Sold in 1997 to Mark and Lorea Civiok.
 Sold in 2010 to Andrea and Nicholas Verykoukis.

-1957 - The Jud and Persis Van Wyk House, 1020 Highland Woods, Chapel Hill.
+1957 – The Jud and Persis Van Wyk House, 1020 Highland Woods, Chapel Hill.
 Sold in 2004 to Lex and Ann Alexander.
-Renovated in 2005 by designer John Lindsey, built by Actual Size Builders.
-They extended the rear out seven feet among other improvements.
-For sale in 2016.
+Renovated in 2006 by designer John Lindsey.
+Bottom photo by Nicole Alvarez.

 1957 – The Robert and Elizabeth Sager House, aka the Sager/Parker House, 1010 Highland Woods, Chapel Hill.
 Sold in 1967 to John and Peg Parker.
 Bottom photo by Dail Dixon.
 Sold in 2012 to Joseph James Clancy Jr.